Richard Lauchert

-Richard Lauchert (4 February 1823 – 27 December 1868), a German portrait painter who was mostly employed by the courts of Germany, England, and Russia, and painted portraits with great taste and ability, but many of his earlier productions are inferior to those of his later period.
+Richard Lauchert (4 February 1823 – 27 December 1868) was a German portrait painter who was mostly employed by the courts of Germany, England, and Russia, and painted portraits with great taste and ability, but many of his earlier productions are inferior to those of his later period.

 Early life

 Lauchert was born in Sigmaringen on 4 February 1823.
 He was the son of the Court Chamberlain Joseph Lauchert and his wife Maria Waldburga Guttenberg.

 Like his six brothers, he attended the Hedinger Progymnasium and then the Grand Ducal Baden Lyceum in Konstan.

 Career

 He was supported from an early age by Prince Karl Anton von Hohenzollern-Sigmaringen.
 From 1839, he studied at the Academy of Fine Arts in Munich under Peter von Cornelius and attended the painting school there led by Joseph Bernhardt where his focus was on nudes and portraits.
 In 1845 he went to Paris and worked for a time with Franz Xaver Winterhalter.

 In 1858 he settled in Berlin as a freelance painter and was considered a "painter for the highest circles of society".
 He worked as a court painter at the Berlin court and portrayed, among others, Lieutenant Colonel Baron Helmuth von Moltke.

 Lauchert became court painter to the Hohenzollern family and enjoyed extraordinary popularity as a portrait painter among the aristocracy.
 He created paintings (mostly portraits) for most courts in Germany, Russia, and England that demonstrate an elegant, sometimes somewhat sweet, approach and a masterful treatment of flesh tones and textiles.